mongodb/docs/source/includes/fact-short-sync-job-desc.rst

-- Snapshot migration jobs migrate all the data and then stops.
+- Snapshot migration jobs migrate all data, then stop.
 - Continuous migration job run a snapshot and then enter a CDC stage to continuously replicate data changes.